iingram/gesturer/blenderGestureAddon/README.md

 blenderGestureAddon
 =====================

-Addon for incorporating [gesturer](https://github.com/iingram/gesturer) with [Blender](https://www.blender.org/) 3d modeling.
+Addon for real-time robotic gesture development with [Blender](https://www.blender.org/) and Arduino based robots.

 This extension to Blender allows the user to generate and play back animations generated in Blender on robots, in real time.

-YAML will be used to specify the configurations of the Blender objects and the associated robotic components.
+YAML is used to specify the configurations of the Blender objects and the associated robotic components, and these configurations are read in by the Blender addon.
+These configurations are also used by a Python script to generate the Arduino code necessary for the desired robot to communicate with the addon properly.

 Dependencies